-Export incentives impact the competitiveness of Indian textile exporters as competing nations such as Bangladesh and Vietnam enjoy duty-free access to key export markets, i.e., USA and Europe.
-Recently, Government of India announced the rates of rebate under the new Remission of Duties and Taxes on Exported Products (RoDTEP) scheme, which is expected to create a level-playing field for Indian textile exporters in the global market.
-Moreover, extension of Rebate of State and Central Taxes and Levies (RoSCTL) till March 31, 2024, provides long-term visibility of the scheme to the exporters of apparel and made-ups and increases the competitiveness of Indian players in these segments.
+Export incentives impact the competitiveness of Indian textile exporters as competing nations such as Bangladesh and Vietnam enjoy duty-free access to key export markets, i.e., the US and Europe.
+Recently, the Government of India announced the rates of rebate under the new Remission of Duties and Taxes on Exported Products (RoDTEP) scheme, which is expected to create a level-playing field for Indian textile exporters in the global market.
+Moreover, the extension of the Rebate of State and Central Taxes and Levies (RoSCTL) till March 31, 2024, provides long-term visibility of the scheme to the exporters of apparels and made-ups, and increases the competitiveness of Indian players in these segments.

-Amidst Covid-19 pandemic, global textile brands have realised need to diversify their supply chain as a part of 'China Plus One' strategy which has resulted into increase in exports from textile sector.
-Arvind with its significant presence in export markets has also benefitted from this.
-In near to medium term, some demand from US and EU market is expected to shift gradually from China to other major garment manufacturers including India to reduce dependence on China and thus diversify their sourcing.
+Amid the Covid-19 pandemic, global textile brands have realised the need to diversify their supply chain as a part of the 'China Plus One' strategy, which has resulted into an increase in exports from the textile sector.
+Arvind, with its significant presence in the export markets, has also benefitted from this.
+In the near- to medium-term, some demand from the US and EU market is expected to shift gradually from China to other major garment manufacturers, including India, to reduce the dependence on China, and thus, diversify their sourcing.